DISCOWER/px4-mpc/README.md

 ```

 ## Setup Python Interface

-To setup this package on your base Python environemnt, do
+This package uses the Poetry package manager to manage dependencies.
+To install poetry, follow the instructions [here](https://python-poetry.org/docs/#installation).
+Once poetry is installed, setup this package on your base Python environment with
 ```
 cd px4-mpc/
 poetry build && cd dist && pip install *.whl -U && cd ..